iXsystems/ixautomation/README.md

-Jenkins automation testing framework for iX projects
+Tool to automate TrueNAS VM creation for Jenkins for API, UI testing
 ===========

-The scripts in this repository will allow you to start Bhyve VM and run tests for some FreeNAS and TrueNAS, either as an automated job from Jenkins or manually.
+iXautomation allow you to start TrueNAS VMs with Bhyve and KVM to run the API and UI tests for TrueNAS either as an automated job from Jenkins or manually.

 ### Requirements